Dear reader of ADxS.org, please excuse the disruption.

 A meta-analysis of 35 studies with 3,250,905 participants found a 79% increased risk of astigmatism in ADHD (OR 1.79).7

-An analysis of the KiGGS study (N = 13,488) found strabismus in 10.9% of children with ADHD compared to 6.9% of those without (OR 1.84).18
+An evaluation of the KiGGS study (N = 13,488) found strabismus in 10.9% of children with ADHD compared to 6.9% of people with ADHD who were not affected (OR 1.84).18

 ADHD and hyperopia, myopia, astigmatism and strabismus predicted each other.19